UFC Fight Night: Rivera vs. Moraes: Predictions & Analysis

 A few statistical edges stand out.
 Rivera throws significantly more leather — a 1.5 sig. strike per minute gap.
 Rivera is far more active with takedowns, averaging 0.7 more per 15 minutes.
 Moraes has tighter striking defense, making opponents miss more often.

 The Pick: Jimmie Rivera over Marlon Moraes.
-The model gives Rivera a slight nod at 55% — this could easily go either way.
+This is essentially a pick'em.
+The model nudges toward Rivera at 51%, but there's almost nothing separating these two.
 The market and our model are aligned — the line looks fair.

 Gregor Gillespie vs Vinc Pichel